-- describe different forms of communication in policymaking;
+- distinguish different roles and forms of communication in policy processes

-- apply this knowledge in the analysis of concrete policy processes and addressing of challenges.
+- apply this knowledge in the analysis of concrete policy processes.

-- five interim reports on practical assignments (50%).
+- five interim reports on practical group assignments (50%).

-The pass the course both the written test as the average of the five interim report have to be at least 5.50.
+To pass the course the grades for the written test and the average grade for the five interim report both have to be at least 5.50.

 |BCL||Communication and Life Sciences||BSc||5AF|